Going to Medical School in St. Maarten

 Life on the Island

 St. Maarten is an island in the Caribbean encompassing 37 square miles and located approximately 150 miles from Puerto Rico.
-The island is shared by the governments of France and the Netherlands Antilles, with the AUC campus located on the Dutch side.
+The island is shared by the governments of France and the Netherlands Antilles, with the AUC medical school campus located on the Dutch side.
 Although English is spoken everywhere on St. Maarten and the U.S. dollar is an accepted currency, the island as a whole retains many elements of its French and Dutch culture and heritage.
 St. Maarten’s central mountain range is complemented by pristine beaches, winding mountain roads, and small villages.

-Living at AUC, you will learn about St. Maarten's exciting blend of Dutch, French, African, and American culture.
+While attending medical school at AUC, you will learn about St. Maarten's exciting blend of Dutch, French, African, and American culture.
 With residents from more than 90 different nations, art and music from around the world, and cuisine ranging from French to Vietnamese to American fast food, daily life is as diverse and vibrant as you want it to be.

 Recreation and Other Activities

-The AUC campus overlooks St. Maarten’s beautiful Simpson Bay Lagoon and is adjacent to the 18-hole championship Mullet Bay Golf Course and Mullet Bay Beach.
+The AUC medical school campus overlooks St. Maarten’s beautiful Simpson Bay Lagoon and is adjacent to the 18-hole championship Mullet Bay Golf Course and Mullet Bay Beach.
 Our campus location enables AUC medical school students and their families to access stunning beaches, excellent diving, sailing and sports activities, and countless local markets and duty-free shopping.

-Shopping is one of the most popular aspects about St. Maarten island, thanks in large part to the island’s completely duty free status.
+Shopping is one of the most popular aspects about St. Maarten, thanks in large part to the island’s completely duty free status.
 Whether you’re strolling down Front Street in Philipsburg, in a boutique in Marigot, or at a shopping center on the Dutch side of the island, you will enjoy great bargains on anything from cosmetics and jewelry to cigars and electronics.
 St. Maarten offers a vibrant nightlife scene featuring live entertainment venues and nightclubs.

 Enjoy Cuisine from Around the World